verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Grid Location Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Some grid location tags have attributes (e.g. ``startx``) which take an *expression* as thier argument.
-An *expression* is an integer constant, or simple mathematical formula evaluated when constructing the device grid.
+An *expression* can be an integer constant, or simple mathematical formula evaluated when constructing the device grid.

 Supported operators include: ``+``, ``-``, ``*``, ``/``, along with ``(`` and ``)`` to override the default evaluation order.
 Expressions may contain numeric constants (e.g. ``7``) and the following special variables: